Adventure River

-Opening

-It was open from Memorial Day weekend through Labor Day weekend each year.

-Closing
+History

 The park, which had become "Wild Water and Wheels" in its later years with the addition of go-carts, closed in September 1998 due to decreasing attendance, rising insurance costs, and the rise in property value in the area.

-Land

-Much of the land formerly housing the park is now used as an osprey breeding area and industrial park which houses regional offices for Johnson Controls, Terminix, Burger King, and Trugreen among others.
+Much of the land formerly housing the park is now used as an industrial park which houses regional offices for Johnson Controls, Terminix, Burger King, and TruGreen among others.

-Location

-Adventure River was located in Memphis, Tennessee.
-It was located just northeast of the I-40 and Whitten Road junction.